vcian/laravel-db-auditor/README.md

 >
 > You can add more constraint to the table by seeing existing constraint with table.
 >
-> Below are example of the db:constraint and results.
+> Below example give insights about the how to see constraints in table and how to add.
 >

 <p align="center"><img src="https://raw.githubusercontent.com/vcian/art/main/laravel-db-auditor/db-constraint-select-table.png" width="100%" alt="Logo Laravel DB Auditor"></p>